 The City of Mexico Beach has five miles of beach available for residents and visitors to enjoy.
-Public beach access is easy and abundant—four parks provide direct access and there are a number of easy-to-spot walk-overs connecting Highway 98 to the beach.
+Public beach access is easy and abundant with direct park access and a number of easy-to-spot walkovers connecting Highway 98 to the beach.
 Since Hurricane Michael in October of 2018, the city has worked hard to renourish and rebuild the beaches and access points, and the beach is open and ready for visitors to come and enjoy.
 It’s time to make memories that last forever on the Unforgettable Coast!

-Beach walk-overs have been constructed along the entire length of Highway 98 in Mexico Beach, and more will be rebuilt by the end of 2019.
+Beach walkovers are located along Highway 98 in Mexico Beach, and more will be rebuilt by the end of 2019.
 They are easy to spot and provide beachgoers with convenient and direct access to the Gulf of Mexico.
 They also protect our natural vegetation as the city works to renourish the sand dunes and sea oats.
 When visiting the beach, please be sure to utilize our walkovers and not walk on the dunes.

 The following public parks are administered by the City of Mexico Beach: